Olegna09/entra-id-identity-governance-lab/README.md

 - Improved protection of privileged identities

 This model reflects common identity governance practices used in **enterprise Microsoft Entra ID environments**.

+## Custom Security Attributes

+Custom Security Attributes in Microsoft Entra ID are used to store **authoritative identity classification data**, which is then consumed by policies and automation to support security and governance controls.

+---

+## Required Roles

+Before creating an Attribute Set, the following roles must be assigned:

+- **Attribute Definition Administrator** → Required to create and manage attribute sets
+- **Attribute Assignment Administrator** → Required to assign attributes to users

+> Note: The Global Administrator role does not have permission to create attribute sets by default, but it can be used to assign the required roles.

+---

+## Creating an Attribute Set

+**CSA1 (Image)**

+After assigning the required roles, you can proceed with creating an Attribute Set.
+This acts as a container for related attributes.

+---

+## Adding Attributes

+**CSA2 (Image)**

+After creating the Attribute Set, attributes must be defined within it.

+---

+## Attribute Configuration

+**CSA3 (Image)**

+- **Attribute Name & Description**
+  Self-explanatory and should follow a consistent naming convention

+- **Data Type**
+  - String
+  - Boolean
+  - Integer

+In this project, **String** is used with predefined values to ensure consistency.

+---

+## Attribute Options

+**CSA4 (Image)**

+- **Allow multiple values to be assigned**
+  - **Yes** → Multiple values can be assigned to a user
+  - **No** → Only one value can be assigned

+- **Only allow predefined values to be assigned**
+  - **Yes** → Values must be selected from the predefined list
+  - **No** → Free-text values can be entered manually

+> Best practice: Enable predefined values to maintain consistency and avoid misclassification.

+---

+## Attribute Set Created

+**CSA5 (Image)**

+At this stage, the Custom Security Attribute Set has been successfully created and is ready for assignment.

+---

+## ⚠️ Limitation

+Custom Security Attributes:

+- Can only be assigned to **users (and service principals)**
+- Cannot be assigned to **Groups or Administrative Units (AUs)**
+- Are **not directly usable in dynamic group membership rules**

+---